The Best Peanut Butter Protein Balls

 - Store in an airtight container in the fridge for up to 1 week, or freeze up to 3 months.

-Travel Tips & How We Use Them on Deputation Days
+Travel Tips & How We Use Them

 - I make a double or triple batch the night before a travel day.